nrnrnr/Frosthaven-YASS/README.md

  3. Download and install the two image sets above (in the locations of your choice).

  4. Alter the first two lines of `monsters.tex` to point to the locations where you installed the image sets in step 3.
 (If you don't have a `crushed` directory, open an issue and I'll try to help.
-If I created it, I don't remember how.)
+If it isn't part of Isaac's package, then I must have created it, but I don't remember how.)

  5. Build both PDFs: